 Interested in doing research within the Monument boundary?
 The Friends Research Grant annually awards individual grants ranging from $250 - $1500 to undergraduate and graduate students for faculty-supervised projects that enhance an understanding, appreciation, preservation, and/or protection of the Cascade-Siskiyou National Monument.

-Gallery of Student Research Projects:
+PreviousLY AwARDED Student Research Projects:

 This grant is available to students who:

 - Are studying in areas of biology, environmental sciences, sociology, arts and humanities, or business

 - Are currently enrolled as a Junior or Senior Undergraduate or a Graduate with good academic standing at a state or regional college or university

 - Have successfully completed (with a passing grade or better) coursework in at least one upper division course related to their area of study